ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

 ## Running the event

 It is important to begin with a script consisting of introducing your organization, code of conduct, Zoom etiquette, noting the call is recorded, norms for asking questions, and introductions to the speakers.
 Attendees are encouraged to add their questions and take notes in a [collaborative doc](http://bit.ly/ropensci-commcall-maintaining).
-This results in clear and concise questions for the moderator to choose from, can help lower barriers to participation.
+This results in clear and concise questions for the moderator to choose from and can help lower barriers to participation.
 During Q&A, people are invited to unmute to ask their question, or the moderator can ask on their behalf.
 Over time, this practice of typing questions in the shared doc has led to attendees adding their own responses to questions, yielding a [rich resource](/blog/2020/07/14/commcall-maintaining-pkg/) that harnesses distributed community knowledge.

 ## Capturing outcomes and impact
-We typically have 40-50 attendees, sometimes 90, and recently had over 150.
+We typically have 40-50 attendees, sometimes 90, and recently over 150.
 However, it's important to think beyond numbers; even if there is a lower turnout, those in attendance are likely gaining a lot from the discussion.
 For example, our community call on [involving multilingual communities](/commcalls/2019-06-28/) had relatively low attendance, but led directly to our experiment with doing [software peer review in Spanish](https://github.com/ropensci/software-review/issues/414).